edoelas/agdb/_posts/2021-06-06-About-easy-to-implement-accesibility.md

 - [Level Up – A Guide to Game UI (with Infographic)](https://www.toptal.com/designers/gui/game-ui): great explanation about the different kinds of game UI.

-- [Games for change student challenge: game accesibility resources](http://gamesforchange.org/studentchallenge/game-accessibility-resources/): this website has a ton of resources to make our games more accessible.
+- [Games for change student challenge: game accessibility resources](http://gamesforchange.org/studentchallenge/game-accessibility-resources/): this website has a ton of resources to make our games more accessible.
 A great place to start our research.

 - [Able Gamers Charity](https://ablegamers.org/): charity whose mission is making games more accessible.